There are two options to choose from.

 - National College of Art and Design

 - St. Angelaʼs College

 Points to consider

 - Most applications for undergraduate ITE programmes are made through the Central Applications Office (CAO).
 You must check the application process with the university/college.

 - As with all CAO courses, you need to meet all the entry requirements set by the university/college in your year of entry.
 This might mean attaining a certain number of points in your Leaving Certificate.
 Or for mature students, you may have to attend an interview.
 Before applying, make sure to check the full list of entry requirements, as they may vary between the third-level institutions.

-- If you study primary teaching outside of Ireland and gain the status of a ʻfully qualified teacherʼ you can apply to register as a teacher in Ireland under the EU Directive 2005/36/EC.
+- If you study post-primary teaching outside of Ireland and gain the status of a ʻfully qualified teacherʼ, you can apply to register as a teacher in Ireland under the EU Directive 2005/36/EC.
 Your qualifications will be assessed to ensure they are of comparable standard to those achieved by graduates of ITE programmes in Ireland.
-If significant differences are found between your qualification and the qualification achieved by graduates of accredited programmes in Ireland, conditions may be applied to your registration.
+Should significant differences be found between your qualification and the qualification achieved by graduates of accredited programmes in Ireland, conditions may be applied to your registration.
 This ensures that everyone teaching in Ireland has met the same minimum standards of initial teacher education.
-For more information, see Qualified Outside of Ireland.

 Programme for Access to Higher Education (PATH) is a funding programme designed to support and provide increased access to ITE for certain categories of people.
 More information can be found at studentfinance.ie